 1 – Factors that Influence Consumer Comprehension

-In the mind of the consumer, meaning and value are inseparable.
-To help consumers recognize and comprehend the value in your product through your marketing message, you will first want to consider the factors that influence comprehension in the human brain.
+Meaning and value are inseparable in the mind of the consumer.
+In order to help them recognize and comprehend the value in your product through your marketing message, you will first want to consider the factors that influence comprehension in the human brain.
 These factors can be divided into one of the following three categories:

 - Characteristics of the message